Unique to Older Adults

 If you or someone you’re caring for has complex health problems that include dementia, consider seeing a geriatrician.

 Geriatricians are physicians who have advanced training in the care of older adults, including those with multiple healthcare needs.
-Gero-psychiatrists or neurologists who specialize in memory disorders, and other geriatrics healthcare professionals, such as geriatrics nurse practitioners, also have advanced training in caring for older people with dementia and other health problems.
+Geriatric psychiatrists or neurologists who specialize in memory disorders, and other geriatrics healthcare professionals, such as geriatric nurse practitioners, also have advanced training in caring for older people with dementia and other health problems.

 For example, geriatrics healthcare professionals may care for an older adult with vascular dementia and other health problems.
 The healthcare professionals might work with the patient and a caregiver to:

 - Lower the risk of additional strokes and heart attacks by treating high blood pressure and high levels of “bad” cholesterol, and by taking steps to prevent the formation of blood clots.